xen-troops/zephyr/boards/arm/rz_g3s/doc/openamp/mhu.rst

 Overview
 --------

-MHU is a function for message communication between Cortex-A55(CA55) cores and Cortex- M33(CM33/CM33_FPU).
+MHU is a function for message communication between Cortex-A55 and Cortex-M33(FPU) cores.
 Message communication is done by shared RAM (On-chip RAM) for passing message and response between CPUs and the function (MHU) for notifying when messages and responses are stored in the memory.

 It povides the following functions: